College of Arts and Sciences

 Location: CFO 1201

 The College of Arts and Sciences is comprised of the departments of Biology; Chemistry and Biochemistry; English, Speech, and Foreign Languages; Fashion and Textiles; History and Government; Mathematics and Computer Science; Multicultural Women's and Gender Studies; Psychology and Philosophy; and Sociology and Social Work.
-The School of the Arts (Dance, Drama, Music, and Visual Arts) is also in the College of Arts and Sciences.
+The School of the Arts (Dance, Theatre, Music, and Visual Arts) is also in the College of Arts and Sciences.

 Several graduate certificates are offered in the College.
 The Department of Sociology and Social Work offers the Post-baccalaureate Certificate in Diversity and the Post-baccalaureate Certificate in Social Science Research Methods.
 The Department of Multicultural Women’s and Gender Studies offers a Post-baccalaureate Certificate in Women’s Studies.